 3. Pour the buttermilk mixture into the flour mixture and mix using a fork or spatula.
 A shaggy dough will form.

 4. Turn the dough out onto a clean surface sprinkled with flour to prevent sticking.
-Work the dough just until it holds together and pat it down to 1-inch thickness.
+Work the dough just until it holds together, and pat it down to 1-inch thickness.

 5. Use a floured 3-inch biscuit cutter or round cookie cutter to cut out 8 shortcake biscuits.
 You can reform the scraps to make more shortcakes if you want.

 8. Assemble each strawberry shortcake.
 Split the biscuits in half.
-Add a dollop of whipped cream and a pile of juicy strawberries to the bottom half of the biscuit.
+Add a dollop of whipped cream and a pile of juicy berries to the bottom half of the biscuit.
 Place the top half of the biscuit on top of that, pile with more whipped cream and strawberries, and serve immediately.

 - Mix the strawberries and sugar at the very beginning.
 This will give the sugar time to draw the liquid out of the berries, making them extra juicy.